 Prior to the creation of the OCE, the ethics adjudication process was very secretive.
 In the 10-year period before its opening in 2008, matters went before the House Ethics Committee in a less formalized process and the vast majority were kept confidential.
 This made it difficult to learn anything about the outcome of cases other than through news stories.2 The OCE has not only supplemented ethics enforcement with the work of a semi-independent agency, it has increased transparency.

 The OCE’s creation did not come easily, however.
-Then-Speaker Nancy Pelosi (D-CA) pushed for the OCE as part of an effort to fulfill her promise to raise the ethical standards of Congress.
+Then-Speaker Nancy Pelosi (D-California) pushed for the OCE as part of an effort to fulfill her promise to raise the ethical standards of Congress.
 Despite serious opposition from her Democratic caucus, the bill establishing it passed the House (albeit barely) and the OCE began operating in 2008.3 Since then, Members have been wary of its powers and transparency provisions.
 Leaders on both sides have called for its abolition.
 Many worry about the OCE’s rules for making reports public.
 Even if after an investigation concludes and the OCE determines that no ethics rules were broken, a Member’s reputation can be forever tarnished by the earlier report of the investigation.

 Compared with the Senate, how does a non-partisan Office alter the review process?4